rashidlasker/rebu/README.md

 ## App Description
 Our app, Rebu, is a marketplace where people can buy/sell homemade meals.

-## Note for Project 3
+## Note for Project 4
-Our homepage can be found at http://localhost:8000/ and displays the three most recently added meals.
-If you click "LEARN MORE" on the leftmost (or top depending on window size) meal, it will take you to http://localhost:8000/meals/3/, which is the item page for the most recently added meal.
-The search page found at http://localhost:8000/search/ will return all meals in the database.
+Our homepage can be found at http://localhost:8000/.
+You can either login with Username: `rel3en` and Password: `password` or create your own account.
+Once you're logged in, you can create a meal.
+The Create Meal page currently does not support date-time pickers for the start and end time of the meal, so you will need to input a string like `2019-02-04 06:00:00`.
+You can also log out after logging in.
+All of these actions can be found in the top nav menu.

 All of the unit tests are separated by class in tests.py and as such can be run by `python manage.py test`